Find out about group and divisional VAT registration and the forms you should use to apply.

 - if you have group members with fixed establishments in more than one location, that make supplies to other members of the VAT group, you may need to make a calculation in connection with section 43(2A) of the VAT Act 1994 see section 7

 - if you have establishments (for example branches or head offices) overseas then you will need to be aware of the Skandia judgment and how it impacts on intra-group supplies see section 8

 2.5 If you do not make any taxable supplies outside the VAT group

 If one of the members is making taxable supplies that would make it liable or eligible for registration in its own right, then you may form a group.
-Unless you make taxable supplies outside the group, or make supplies outside the UK that would be taxable supplies if made in the UK, or make exempt financial or insurance supplies to customers outside the EU, you will not be eligible to recover any input tax.
+Unless you make taxable supplies outside the group, or make supplies outside the UK that would be taxable supplies if made in the UK, or make exempt financial or insurance supplies to customers outside the UK or the EU if you are a business in Northern Ireland, you will not be eligible to recover any input tax.
 You must still submit VAT Returns even if these are nil returns.

 2.6 Original VAT registration numbers